-Impact of COVID-19 upon freelancers who have lost work during the crisis.
+Impact of COVID-19 on freelancers who have lost work during the crisis.
 Freelancers can take steps to ensure they have a successful long-term career in the freelancing job.

 The Impact of COVID-19